jonasman/JNExpandableTableView/README.md

 ####Manual

-Copy JNExpandableTableView classe into your project.
+Copy JNExpandableTableView class into your project.

 ####CocoaPods
 ```ruby